 Open plan living space: With tiled floor.

-Dining area: With beams.
+Dining area: With beams and tiled floor.

-Pantry: With microwave and slow cooker.
+Pantry: With microwave and coffee machine.

 Bedroom: With kingsize bed, 39" Smart TV and beams.